Eeritvan/full-stack-open-pokedex/README.md

 `npm run eslint` to run eslint
 `npm run build` to make a production build
 `npm run start-prod` to run your production build

+## exercises 11.20 and 11.21
+Can be found in this [repo](https://github.com/Eeritvan/Fullstack-Open-phonebook-CICD)